Next.js i18n comparisonUpdated for App Router

 Popularity

-As of today (March 3, 2026), next-intl has about 1.8 million weekly downloads on npm. react-i18next has about 8.9 million, and next-i18next has about 494,000.
+As of the time of these screenshots (March 3, 2026), next-intl has about 1.8 million weekly downloads on npm. react-i18next has about 8.9 million, and next-i18next has about 494,000.

 The screenshots below help explain the trend behind those totals.